AstraZeneca/Omicsfold/docs/getting-started-model-analysis.md

 ### Measure variable importance

 With a trained model object `blockrank.splsda()` will create a single item list containing a vector of BlockRank scores for that model.
-For more detail see section 'BlockRank' below.
+For more detail see section [BlockRank](#blockrank) below.

 ## Feature analysis for DIABLO models